-ARTICLE 14 (INCOME FROM EMPLOYMENT)
+ARTICLE 15 (INCOME FROM EMPLOYMENT)

-Article 14 apportions taxing jurisdiction over remuneration derived by a resident of a Contracting State as an employee between the States of source and residence.
+Article 15 apportions taxing jurisdiction over remuneration derived by a resident of a Contracting State as an employee between the States of source and residence.

-The general rule of Article 14 is contained in paragraph 1.
+The general rule of Article 15 is contained in paragraph 1.
+Article 15 applies to any form of compensation for employment, including payments in kind.
 Remuneration derived by a resident of a Contracting State as an employee may be taxed by the State of residence, and the remuneration also may be taxed by the other Contracting State to the extent derived from employment exercised (i.e., services performed) in that other Contracting State.
-Paragraph 1 also provides that the more specific rules of Articles 15 (Directors' Fees), 17 (Pensions and Income from Social Security), 18 (Government Service), 19 (Students and Trainees), and 20 (Professors and Teachers) apply in the case of employment income described in one of those articles.
-Thus, even though the State of source has a right to tax employment income under Article 14, it may not have the right to tax that income under the Convention if the income is described, for example, in Article 17 and is not taxable in the State of source under the provisions of that Article.
+Paragraph 1 also provides that the more specific rules of Articles 16 (Directors' Fees), 18 (Pensions, Social Security, Annuities, Alimony and Child Support), and 19 (Government Service) apply in the case of employment income described in one of those Articles.
+Thus, even though the State of source has a right to tax employment income under Article 15, it may not have the right to tax that income under the Convention if the income is described, for example, in Article 18 (Pensions, Social Security, Annuities, Alimony and Child Support) and is not taxable in the State of source under the provisions of that Article.